The Localist team came to Z1 looking for a fresher look and an improved user experience to help them achieve new business goals.

 Localist provides event organizers with beautiful, white-labeled community event platforms and centralizes content workflows for all kinds of events: live, virtual, free, paid, and needing registration or not.

-Localist got its start focused on colleges and universities, which have thousands of events happening across campuses every month, but more recently, its customer base shifted to marketing and HR teams at organizations.
-The Localist team came to Z1 looking for a fresher look and an improved user experience to help them achieve new business goals.
+The company got its start focused on colleges and universities, which have thousands of events happening across campuses every month, but more recently, its customer base shifted to marketing and HR teams at organizations.

 Myke Nahorniak co-founded Localist in 2009 after he stumbled across a restaurant opening in Baltimore with a friend.
 Myke recalls how they struck up a conversation with people milling around in front of the venue, and they ended up being invited into the restaurant as guests.